Genes, DNA and cancer

 This page is about the changes in genes and DNA that may lead to cancer.
 There is information about

-Inside almost every single cell in your body is a structure called the nucleus, which is the control centre of the cell.
+Inside almost every cell in your body is a structure called the nucleus, which is the control centre of the cell.
 Inside the nucleus are 23 pairs of chromosomes.
 These are long strings of DNA.

 DNA stands for deoxyribonucleic acid (pronounced dee-oxy-rye-bow-nu-clay-ik acid).
-Each string of DNA is shaped like a twisted ladder, which is called a double helix.
+Each string of DNA looks like a twisted ladder.
+Scientists call this a double helix.

-You have more than two metres of DNA inside every cell, but it is very tightly coiled up so it all fits.
-DNA can be thought of as a code, containing all the instructions that tell a cell what to do.
+You have more than 2 metres of DNA inside every cell, but it is very tightly coiled up so it all fits.
+DNA is like a code containing all the instructions that tell a cell what to do.
 It is made up of genes.
 Humans have around 25,000 genes in total.

 Your genes carry all the information that makes you, you.
 They tell your body to have blonde hair, or brown skin, or green eyes for example.
 And they tell your cells what sort of cell to be, how to behave, when to grow and reproduce, and when to die.